cronisterct/forfun/README.md

 # For Fun
-This is a collection of fun side "projects" I have worked on!
+This is/will be a collection of fun side "projects" I have worked on!